Quick overview

 Use the proceeds of the sale for your own housing

-Even if you don’t meet the time test, you may be exempt from tax if you use the proceeds of the sale to provide for your own housing needs.
+Even if you don’t meet the time test, you may be exempt if you use the proceeds of the sale to provide for your own housing needs.
 This includes, for example:

 - buying a flat, house or building plot,